ddlsmurf/fled/README.md

 `fled` lets you organise your files and folders in your favourite editor

-## Disclaimer

-Warning: This is a very dangerous tool.
-The author recommends you do not use it.
-The author cannot be held responsible in any case.

 ## Introduction

 `fled` enumerates a folder and its files, and generates a text listing.